-Beech Mountain Resort has one of the BEST ski patrols in the business!
-Our ski patrol is composed of numerous volunteers and paid patrollers, who come from the surrounding area and all around the Southeast.
-Providing Ski Patrol services for Beech Mountain Resort.
-Member of the National Ski Patrol System, Inc., Southern Division, Blue Ridge Region, Carolina Highlands Section.
+Our ski patrol is composed of numerous professionals who come from all around the Southeast.
+Beech Mountain Resort Ski Patrol is a member of the National Ski Patrol System, Inc., Southern Division, Blue Ridge Region, Carolina Highlands Section.
 Beech Mountain Patrollers are trained in Outdoor Emergency Care, Toboggan Handling Skills and other specialized areas, including mountaineering, lift evacuation, and other advanced techniques.

 Your Responsibility Code

 Skiing can be enjoyed in many ways.
 At ski areas you may see people using Alpine, Snowboard, Telemark, Cross Country or other specialized equipment, such as that used by disabled or other skiers.
 Regardless of how you decide to enjoy the slopes always show courtesy to others and be aware that there are elements of risk in skiing that common sense and personal awareness can help reduce.
 Observe the code listed below and share with other skiers the responsibility for a great skiing experience.

 - Always stay in control, and be able to stop or avoid other people or objects.

 - People ahead of you have the right of way.
 It is your responsibility to avoid them.